sftwre/TwitterStyleTransfer-v2/data/README.md

 ## Dataset

 The raw data for the 26 Twitter accounts scraped can be found in the `raw/` directory.
 The data cleaning and exploration process can be found in the `Data cleaning.ipynb` file.
-Finally, the dataset in the correct format to be used by our model is in the current directory, and consists of the files `tweets.test.txt`, `tweets.test.labels`, `tweets.train.txt`, and `tweets.train.labels`/
+Finally, the dataset in the correct format to be used by our model is in the current directory, and consists of the files `tweets.test.txt`, `tweets.test.labels`, `tweets.train.txt`, and `tweets.train.labels`.

 ## Data Pipeline